[responsivevoice_button voice=”UK English Female” buttontext=”Listen to Post”]

 You can buy them all from my shop here by the way 😉

 I already had quite a few ink pads of my own (and there are many available out there) so I was reluctant to buy more…

-But I had to satisfy my curiosity!!!
-I decided to buy just a few colours to play with (at first cost now I have at least 15!!!) and just had some fun with them in an art journal page.
+But I had to satisfy my curiosity!
+I decided to buy just a few colours to play with (at first because now I have at least 15!) and just had some fun with them in an art journal page.

 Oh boy do I love them now 🙂 The colours are just delicious and I LOOOOVE how they react with water, creating stunning watercolour effects.